Chapter 34

 As I drew in close to Rose at top speed, I saw her throw her swing at the same instant I flung my jacket at her.
 As I had hoped, it obscured her vision, her swing going high even as I dropped backward to avoid the strike.
 As the jacket draped over her head, I flew past.
 I waited till I was ten feet past Rose before I released my hook and spun myself to face her.
 I threw out my left hand, triggering my spell.

 Rose dropped her spell whip to throw off the obfuscating fabric.
 As she threw it aside, I released a swarm of viscous fluid tentacles.
 Eight slimy limbs lashed out and ensnared her arms and legs, binding her immobile.
 There was one Vell remaining in my Mystwell, and even as I watched Rose struggle to break free, I drew that last dreg of power.
 I had saved just enough blood held in reserve, still in my hand for this moment.
-I converted this last Vell into Dark Myst and infused it into my tendrils.
+I converted this last Vell into Umbra Myst and infused it into my tendrils.
 It wasn’t much, but it was enough for a tier-one weakening hex.
 That should be enough to keep her from breaking free.
 As I infused this last bit of power into my already active spell, the grey-green translucent fluid grew veins of black that pulsed and throbbed.
 The veins spread up each slimy limb and even to just around where they touched Rose’s limbs, her veins seeming to bleed shadow.
 I lifted her from the floor, only a few inches, but enough to ensure she had no traction.

 “Submit to my mighty power!”
 I said in a melodramatic villain tone, holding up my free hand in a fiendish, claw-like manner.